RBhupi/Sage-QuickRef/README.md

 9. To check running plugins, execute `sudo pluginctl ps`.
 To stop the plugin, execute `sudo pluginctl rm` cloud-motion.
 :warning:==Do not forget to stop the plugins== after testing or it will run forever.

+### Testing USBSerial devices
+:point_right:The USBserial device template is in [Cookiecutter Template](https://github.com/waggle-sensor/cookiecutter-sage-app).
+Also check [wxt536](https://github.com/jrobrien91/waggle-wxt536) plugin.

+Steps for working with a USB serial device

+1. First, you need to confirm which computing unit the USB device is connected to, RPi or nxcore.
+2. Then, you tell the edge scheduler to schedule the plugin on the computing unit with the USB device by adding the `--selector` and `--privileged` options to the `pluginctl`  command during testing and specifying the same in the `job.yaml` for scheduling.
+3. To test the plugin on _nxcore_, which has the USB device, use the command `sudo pluginctl run -n testname --selector zone=core --privileged 10.31.81.1:5000/local/plugin-name`.
+4. The `--selector` and `--privileged` attributes should be added to the _pluginSpec_ in the job submission script as shown in the example YAML code.
+5. You can check which computing unit is being used by the edge scheduler by running the kubectl describe pod command and checking the output.

+:warning: Re/Check that you are using correct USB port for the device if getting empty output or _folder not found_ error.

 ### 2. Check if it worked
 Login to the Sage portal and follow the instructions from the section [See Your Data on Sage Portal](https://hackmd.io/iKUbbfZ7RYGbXT_tnBd1vg?both#See-Your-Data-on-Sage-Portal)

 ### 3. Troubleshooting Failed Plugin
 When you encounter a failing/long pending job with an error, you can use the following steps to help you diagnose the issue:

+1. First check the Dockerfile `entrypoint`.
-1. Use the command `sudo kubectl get pod` to get the name of the pod associated with the failing job.
+2. Use the command `sudo kubectl get pod` to get the name of the pod associated with the failing job.
-2. Use the command `sudo kubectl logs <<POD_NAME>>` to display the logs for the pod associated with the failing job.
+3. Use the command `sudo kubectl logs <<POD_NAME>>` to display the logs for the pod associated with the failing job.
 These logs will provide you with information on why the job failed.
-3. Use the command `sudo kubectl describe pod <<POD_NAME>>` to display detailed information about the pod associated with the failing job.
+4. Use the command `sudo kubectl describe pod <<POD_NAME>>` to display detailed information about the pod associated with the failing job.
-4. This information can help you identify any issues with the pod itself, such as issues with its configuration or resources.
+5. This information can help you identify any issues with the pod itself, such as issues with its configuration or resources.

 By following these steps, you can better understand why the job is failing and take steps to resolve the issue.